 * Share this information with your family, your friends, and your co-workers

 * Get involved locally!
 Talk to your town’s mayor.
 Email your area’s senator.
-Reach out to Governor Rick Scott
+Reach out to Governor Ron DeSantis and Senator Rick Scott.

 Update the Sunshine State is NOT a political project.
 This dire environmental issue exists whether you believe or disbelieve in global warming and/or climate change.